 Know your degausser!
 Though handheld degaussers exist, they are slower and require a specific procedure to ensure full data destruction.
 They are also made for use on hard drives, and should not be used for degaussing tapes!
-Conveyor degaussers are able to wipe media in a continuous stream, and some are able to process nearly 2,000 tapes or hard drives per hour.
-Conveyors are also mobile, and the process can be performed inside of offices, data centers, storage locations, and more.
+Conveyor degaussers can wipe media in a continuous stream, and some can process nearly 2,000 tapes or hard drives per hour.
+Conveyors are also mobile, and the process can be performed inside offices, data centers, storage locations, and more.
 All that is needed is a 120V power source and adequate space.